dhis2/wow-backend/guides/code_formatting_v2.md

 ## Maintenance

-To apply the plugin from the commmand line, execute:
+To run the plugin from the commmand line and fix all the unformatted files, execute:

     mvn spotless:apply